Recycling is free and the more you recycle, the less rubbish goes to landfill.

 If you move house, you should leave the recycling bin behind for the next occupiers.

 You can put out 2 recycling bins per property.
-Recycling bins are available from customer service or Waste Management NZ Ltd for $15 each.
+You can buy a recycling bin from customer service or Waste Management NZ Ltd for $10 each.

 If you move to a rental property and there's no recycling bin, contact your landlord or agent.